ComputingTeachers/subjectKnowledge/writeup/_writeup.md

 Industry is taking measures into their own hands.
 Many employers are loosing faith in the weight behind formal computing qualifications.
 Industry is inventing their own professional certification and their own recruitment screening process that is largely based on practical skills.
 (Denning, more citation needed, this is common)

-A follow-up questions might be: "What is the purpose of Computing Education in secondary schools", "What should schools be focusing on?" and "How can we make meaningful positive change to computing education?".
+A follow-up questions might be: "What is the purpose of Computing Education in secondary schools" and "How can we make meaningful positive change to computing education?".

 Speaking to undergraduates and local school teachers, there is a growing desire to develop practical computing skills that formal education is not catering for.
-Coder Dojo's (coderdojo.com), Coding Dojo (codingdojo.org), Code Club's (codeclub.org) and other independent groups are setting up all over the world to cater for the missing parts of computing from mainstream education.
+Coder Dojo's (coderdojo.com), Coding Dojo (codingdojo.org), Code Club's (codeclub.org) and other independent groups are setting up all over the world.
 I am in the process of investigating how to provide weekly group that spans secondary students, though undergrads, though junior developers.
 As an institution, Canterbury Christ Church is in a great position to host such a group.
 It would be interesting to see if this approach is viable and will be the focus of my next investigation.

 Bibliography
 ============